The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

 Editing skills (yours and the agent's)

-• list_blocks to see what's available.
+• list_blocks to see what's there.

 • read_block to open one.